predicatelabs/predicate-paxos/README.md

-# USDL V4 Hook Suite
+# USDL Uniswap V4 Hooks

-A Uniswap V4 hook implementation that enables policy-controlled trading of USDL (Lift Dollar) with automated token wrapping.
-Using [Predicate](https://predicate.io), the wUSDL/ERC20 V4 hook enforces configurable compliance requirements at the smart contract level.

-Ownership of the hooks is initially set to the deployer but can be transferred to any Ethereum address.
-The owner can update onchain allowlists and policies, which may include constraints such as transaction limits, geo-restrictions, and other compliance controls.
-An example policy is provided in this repository.
+# Overview

+This repository has a collection of smart contracts that enable policy-controlled trading of USDL (Lift Dollar) on Uniswap V4.
+It includes two V4 hooks - AutoWrapper Hook and Predicate Hook.
+AutoWrapper hook manages USDL conversions and swapping through liquid pool.
+Predicate hook enforces the policy/compliance requirement for all swaps.

-## Overview
+## Key Features

-This repository contains two custom Uniswap V4 hooks that work in tandem to enable policy-compliant trading of USDL:

-1. **PredicateHook**: Enforces compliance policies on the liquid ERC20/wUSDL pool through the Predicate Network

-2. **AutoWrapper**: Manages automatic wrapping/unwrapping of USDL ↔ wUSDL during swaps

-*note*: the predicated pool is liquid and can be swapped against individually.
-The AutoWrapper hook is used to wrap/unwrap USDL ↔ wUSDL during swaps against the predicated pool; making it easier to swap USDL.
+- Policy-controlled trading of USDL/wUSDL pairs
+- Automated token wrapping between USDL and wUSDL
+- Configurable compliance requirements enforced on-chain
+- Flexible ownership and policy management (Both hooks are Ownable2Step)
+- Support for transaction limits, geo-restrictions and other controls
+- By default, it has support for trading with any USDL/ERC20 pair.
+Example is with USDC

 You can find the design doc [here](https://predicate-network.notion.site/Design-Doc-Paxos-Uniswap-V4-Hooks-1e3d742b36ac80968d5df0282292e1ba?pvs=74)